yangfangs/physpetools/README.rst

 --esrna

-    The 16srna (16 SSU RNA) mode is use 16s SSU RNA data and extend 16s SSU RNA (user provide) to reconstruct phylogenetic tree.
+    The 16srna (16 SSU RNA) mode is use 16s SSU RNA data and extend 16s SSU RNA (users provide) to reconstruct phylogenetic tree.

 Advance options